Disaster Manual: Section 9 - Insurance Issues

 - If the lender is a state-chartered savings and loan, or bank, contact the Texas Savings and Loan Department at 512-475-1350.

 - If the lender is a Federal Chartered Lender, contact the Office of Thrift Supervision at 972-277-9500.

 - In some instances, the U.S. Department of Housing and Urban Development (HUD) can help.
 Call HUD at 800-225-5342.

-If your policy provides coverage for wind, and the wind causes a tree or tree limbs to damage roof of the home, the insurance company should cover the roof damage and also should pay any reasonable amount to lift or cut the tree (or limbs) off of the damaged structure and put them on the ground.
-Once they are on the ground, they may or may not pay for the debris removal.
+If your policy provides coverage for wind, and the wind causes a tree or tree limbs to damage the roof of the home, the insurance company should cover the roof damage and also should pay any reasonable amount to lift or cut the tree (or limbs) off of the damaged structure and put them on the ground.
+Once the tree or limbs are on the ground, they may or may not pay for the debris removal.
 Some companies limit debris coverage for removal to $500 per tree and $1,000 per loss.
 Contact your insurance company or agent regarding coverage.

-No. If a tree or tree limbs land on the lawn and do not damage a structure, the insurance company is not required to pay to have them removed, cut up, or hauled off.
+Probably not.
+If a tree or tree limbs land on the lawn and do not damage a structure, the insurance company is usually not required to pay to have them removed, cut up, or hauled off.

 If you have Texas Windstorm Insurance Association (TWIA) insurance, you have one year from the date your property was damaged to file a claim.

 For questions on policy coverage, please contact your insurance agent or contact the TWIA at 1- 800-788-8247 or via its website at www.twia.org.
 If you need to file a claim or an appeal, you may do so by going to http://www.twia.org/claimscenter/#claims-center-section-2 and registering.